Next-Generation Automotive Manufacturing Materials and Processes

 This article is the 2nd of a 3-part series on automotive trends:

 However, there is some uncertainty in the automotive industry that could change how quickly these advanced vehicle technologies become market standard.
 New materials must be safe, cost-efficient, and commercialized if they are likely to be used for more vehicle components.
-But to achieve these production standards, the manufacturing process itself must be improved first.
+To achieve these production standards, the manufacturing process itself must be improved first.

 What are the Most Commonly Used Automotive Materials?